The Andy Warhol Foundation For The Visual Arts Inc

 Phone: Available through contact page

-Mailing Address: Rachel Bers, Program Director The Andy Warhol Foundation for the Visual Arts 65 Bleecker Street, 7th Floor New York, NY 10012
+Mailing Address: Rachel Bers, Programme Director The Andy Warhol Foundation for the Visual Arts 65 Bleecker Street, 7th Floor New York, NY 10012

 Overview

 The Andy Warhol Foundation for the Visual Arts was established in 1987 in accordance with Andy Warhol's will, which directed his entire estate be used to create a foundation dedicated to "the advancement of the visual arts."
-To date, the Foundation has awarded over $300 million in cash grants to more than 1,000 arts organizations in 49 states and abroad, and has donated 52,786 works of art to 322 institutions worldwide.
-In the tax year ending April 30, 2024, the foundation awarded 179 grants totaling almost $16 million.
-The foundation awards over 100 grants annually to artists, art organizations, and curators throughout the United States.
-The foundation operates from a substantial endowment created from Warhol's assets and revenue from licensing and sales programs.
+The Foundation has donated 52,786 works of art to 322 institutions worldwide.
+In the tax year ending April 30, 2024, the foundation awarded 179 grants totalling almost $16 million.
+The foundation awards approximately 100-180 grants annually to artists, arts organisations, and curators throughout the United States.
 In October 2024, the foundation appointed Dr. Deborah Willis, MacArthur Fellowship recipient and Chair of Photography & Imaging at NYU's Tisch School of the Arts, as Board Chair.

 Funding Priorities